dsc-courses/dsc10-2025-wi/syllabus.md

 Our readings will come from two free online sources.

 - [Computational and Inferential Thinking ("CIT")](https://inferentialthinking.com) is the main textbook for the course, written to support UC Berkeley's version of this course, from which DSC 10 was adapted.
-This book uses slightly different Python commands (it does not use the `babypandas` module), but the underlying concepts are the same.
+This book uses some different Python commands (it does not use the `babypandas` module), but the underlying concepts are the same.
 - [Notes on (Baby)Pandas ("BPD")](https://notes.dsc10.com) are a set of notes about the `babypandas` module, written specifically for DSC 10 students.